Paul M. Pulé

 Dr. Paul M. Pulé dedicates his life to transforming traditional notions of masculinities to include broader, deeper, and wider care.

 He is an Australian gender and environment activist, scholar and social entrepreneur specialising in men’s lives and their impacts on planet, people and self.
-In Feb of 2019, Paul joined Martin at Chalmers University in Sweden as a research fellow to further explore the intersections between masculine identities and climate justice.
-He has several additional publications and community conversations on ecological masculinities unfolding.
-Providing novel contributions to university course content on gender and environment, his work also appears in numerous academic texts and popular science reports on the masculinities of white supremacy and climate change denial, with applications in Transitions activism as well.
+Paul researches, writes and educates on the intersections between masculine identities and environmental care.
+Providing contra-hegemonic contributions to university course content on gender and environment, his work also appears in numerous academic texts and popular science reports on the transitions of masculinities from daring to caring.